|TESL 5001: The Adult ESL Learner|

 – Takuya Ogino, Humber TESL Graduate (2018)

 "The best part of the program is the experience to learn from very professional and encouraging teachers.
 They always motivated me and help with my self-esteem and any doubts.
 The teaching strategies and methodology allowed me to participate and gain confidence.
 I believe the teachers' support is the reason why I have been able to find a great job for my career."

 – Cathy Wang, Humber TESL Graduate

 Today, approximately one billion people worldwide are learning English and by 2030, half of the world’s population is expected to speak English.
 Teach ESL in adult ESL programs in school boards, colleges and universities, and government-sponsored agencies across Ontario, as well as in private schools and academic institutions around the world teaching English as a foreign language.
 Career opportunities also include workplace ESL, academic ESL and ESL program administration in the public and private sectors.

 In addition, each summer, select graduates are hired as ESL teaching interns in Humber’s highly regarded and dynamic international summer language program under the guidance of a mentor faculty member.

 TESL Canada (Standard II) and TESL Ontario

-This program is recognized by the Ministry of Training, Colleges and Universities and is approved and accredited by TESL Canada (Standard II) and TESL Ontario.
+This program is recognized by the Ministry of Colleges and Universities and is approved and accredited by TESL Canada (Standard II) and TESL Ontario.
 Upon completion of the TESL program, graduates who meet TESL Canada and TESL Ontario criteria can apply for professional teacher accreditation from these regulatory bodies.

 Watch the video to learn about the benefits of the Teaching English as a Second Language Graduate Certificate program at Humber through the experience of faculty and students.